norcams/docs-enduser/docs/login.rst

    The password for API access is generated and shown here.
 This is **the only time** that the API password is generated and shown to you.
-If you misplace or forget the API password and need another one, it requires a support case and manual steps.
-Please remember to store the password safely.
+If you misplace or forget the API password and need another one, you have to reset it usimg the *Reset API password* link on the Access login page.
+Alternatively contact our support.

 In order to continue to the dashboard, click ``Fortsett til UH-IaaS``.